syedmehedi0003/Lucky-E-commerce-08/README.md

 # Lucky One
 Assignment-08

-This is website link [Link](https://strong-croissant-b180ef.netlify.app/)
+This is website link [Click Here](https://strong-croissant-b180ef.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).